forestgrape/coronavirus/2_biological/virion_viability.md

 ## Summary Virion Viability

 [Virions](../2_biological/viruses.md#virion) decay happens everywhere: in the air, in the body, on surfaces and in water.
+Coronavirus virions decay fast compared to other forms of life.
 Depending on the environment at different speeds and with different mechanisms.
-Coronavirus virions decay fast compared to other forms of life.
 In many situations one decay mechanism is much faster than the others, in this case the overall decay rate can be approximated by the fastest decay rate.
 In some situations different decay mechanisms interact or have similar speeds and so all of them have to be taken into account to estimate the overall decay.

 ### Reasons for the Fast Decay
-The principal reasons for the instability of virion are:
+The principal reasons for the fast decay are:
 * The genome is [stored in ssRNA](../2_biological/life-forms.md#ssrna)
 * The envelope of coronaviruses consists of fatty acids acquired form the host cell and similar to the host cell membrane.
 In multicellular organism the cell-membranes neither have evolved to be stable outside the organism nor to keep out most substances.
 Cells also have ion pumps to even out imbalances such as osmotic pressures, without metabolism virions do not.
 * The spikes proteins are under tension, since they have spring loaded energy to induce cell membrane fusion.
 On heat, temperature changes or chemical forces the spikes can loose this energy.
 To some extent this is also the case for the N protein.
 * Virions have no metabolism and thus cannot repair damage or even out chemical imbalances.

-### Decay Mechanisms and Rates Summarized
+### Summary Viability in different Situations
-#### Decay by UV Light Summarized
+#### Summary Decay by UV Light

-Outdoors during the day the UV part of sunlight quickly breaks the RNA.
-Even on cloudy days and in the evening this decay is relevant although slower than at sunny noons.
-UV light yields the RNA unreadable.
-At low UV (e.g low sun in the fall) the halflife time is about 6 minutes and at intense UV (e.g. sun in summer) about 2 min.
-On cloudy days the UV is lower but still high enough to break the RNA.
+UV light renders the RNA unreadable.
+At low UV (low sun in the fall) the halflife time is about 6 minutes and at intense UV (sun at noon in the summer) about 2 min.

-#### Decay in Disinfecting Biochemicals Summarized
+#### Summary Decay in Disinfecting Biochemicals
 Decay by biochemicals inactivate virions mainly from the outside by interacting with the spike protein or destroying the lipid envelope.
 Rates at room temperature (22 degree):
 * Common disinfectants (e.g. ethanol 70%, iodine 7.5%): a below a minute.
 * Soap: Below a minute.